kostasb/reverse-proxy/README.md

 ## Usage
 The following scripts can be used to manage the environment:

-- `start-services.sh`: Requires `-d domain` and `-e email` parameters.
-Deploys the environment and runs e2e tests.
+- `start-services.sh`: Expects `-d domain` and `-e email` parameters.
+Deploys all services in the environment and calls e2e tests.

     Usage example: